PLANS TO ENJOY MAJORCA AT EASTER

 If you decide to visit the area around the island capital, you can walk up to Bellver Castle, the only medieval castle in Europe with a circular layout.
 Inside its walls, you will discover the rich history of the ancient Kingdom of Majorca and will be able to put yourself in the shoes of Gaspar Melchor de Jovellanos, an illustrated liberal who was imprisoned in one of its cells.

 Between visits, make sure you go to Sa Llotja, a gothic building that dates back to the 15th century, around which there is an extensive gastronomy proposal for all tastes.
-After dinner, go to any of the points indicated by the urban guard and you will be able to experience the fervour of the people of Palma for its Maundy Thursday procession.

 There are numerous walking options available; visit the 15th century Mínims Cloister, the 13th century Sant Josep Oratory, and the Sant Francesc Convent, temple which houses all of the images that will be paraded from 10.30pm onwards amidst the cornets, drums and Roman centurions on horseback.
 Through the aroma of flowers and incense, they will blend into the few 4,000 inhabitants of the municipality, who will be immersed in the organisation of one of the most important nights of the year.

 Sineu is the cradle of Balearic gastronomy and boasts dozens of cellers and restaurants to savour the flavour of authenticity.
 Despite Good Friday being a fasting day, take advantage of your visit to sample Frit de Pasqua, a dish made with roast lamb, seasonal vegetables and fennel, which is accompanied by bitter olives and local wine.